 Since 2016, Dexia group has also been focusing on actively deleveraging its portfolio, in line with the management's strategy to accelerate the bank's downsizing.
-The pace of deleveraging slowed down in 2020 because of the outbreak of the coronavirus.
-The group's loan and bond portfolio nonetheless decreased by ≤ 9 billion to ≤ 41 billion during 2020, corresponding to 70% of the targeted asset reduction to be achieved by 2022 under the plan validated by the Board of Directors on 19 July 2019.
+After a slowdown of in deleveraging pace in 2020 because of the outbreak of the coronavirus, the group's loan and bond portfolio further decreased by €3 billion to €38 billion during first half of 2021.
+At the end of June 2021, Dexia had achieved 85% of the asset reduction targeted by year-end 2022 under the plan validated by the Board of Directors on 19 July 2019.

-The portfolio's average quality is good (91% of the group's total credit exposures were investment grade as of year-end 2020, of which 50% were rated A or above).
-However, single-name concentration is high, implying the risk of a significant impact on the group's capital in case of an impairment on a large exposure - all the more so since Dexia group has hardly any capacity to absorb credit losses with its recurring revenue.
+The portfolio's average quality is good (91% of the group's total credit exposures were investment grade as of the end of June 2021, of which 48% were rated A or above).
+However, single-name concentration is high, implying the risk of a significant impact on the group's capital in case of an impairment on a large exposure - all the more so since Dexia group has no capacity to absorb credit losses with its recurring revenue.
 Dexia group has particularly high concentrations in the Italian and Spanish public sectors (see Exhibit 3).
-As of year-end 2020, its exposure to the Italian public sector and the Italian sovereign represented 122% and 149%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 45% of its CET1 capital.
+As of the end of June 2021, its exposure to the Italian public sector and the Italian sovereign represented 123% and 143%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 43% of its CET1 capital.